 If a Robo-advisor sounds like something you will use, the next question is how you choose the one that will best suit your needs.
 If you’d like to go with a more hands-on approach, check out this article breaking down some of the top online brokerages available.

 This head-to-head review will elaborate on the strengths and weaknesses of both Robo-advisor services based on several factors.
-In each of the following factors, the pros and cons of both Wealthfront and Betterment will be weighed in and a recommendation will be made.
+In each of the following factors, the pros and cons of both Wealthfront and Betterment will be weighed and a recommendation will be made.

 Wealthfront vs Betterment: Fees